Alternate Monk

 he had been moments before, the

-warrior drew channeled spiritual
+warrior channeled his spiritual

-power and let fly a flurry of blows on
+power and let fly a flurry of blows

-the beast.
-Before the ogre knew what
+on the beast.
+Before the ogre knew

-had happened, it lay flat in the mud.
+what happened, it lay flat in the mud.

-Moving silently through the darkness
+Moving silently through the dark of

-of a moonless night, the hobgoblin assassins
+a moonless night, hobgoblin assassins

 approached the enemy general's tent.
-Trained

-from the darkness itself.
-He tried to call for help, but
+his foes appeared from the darkness itself.
+He tried

-no sound came from his mouth as his life was snuffed
+to call for help, but no sound came from his mouth as

-out by the assassins.
-As quietly as they had arrived, the
+his life was snuffed out by the assassins.
+As quietly as

-hobgoblin assassins disappeared into the night.
+they had arrived, the assassins disappeared into the night.

 The Grand Master stepped forward to block the pass.
 As her students fled into the mountains, she studied the horde of goblins that would soon be upon her.
-Though she was one of the most powerful masters of the Way of the Wu Jen, even in her prime she could not hope to defeat half this many foes.
+Though she was one of the most powerful masters of the Way of the Wu Jen, even in her prime, she could not hope to defeat half this many foes.
 She dropped her cloak from her shoulders, and her tattoos glistened with elemental magic as she gathered up her Ki to bring the mountain itself down upon her and the pass.

 All three of the warriors described above are considered Monks, spiritual masters of body and soul, who channel the mystical Ki to fuel wondrous feats of martial skill.